Keeping filling in cinnamon rolls: Introduction

 Ingredients for a Sticky Filling

 A cohesive filling makes all the difference in keeping it inside the roll.
-The key ingredients are:
+Understanding how do you get fillings to stay in cinnamon rolls starts with the right ingredients:

 Want to take it up a notch?
 Add a teaspoon of vanilla extract or a sprinkle of nutmeg for depth.